Inside the EWS Curriculum

 Course Description:

-In this rigorous, project -based curriculum, students dive deep into programming concepts while collaborating to solve a series of socially relevant challenges.
-Each unit introduces a unique, real-world problem following an overarching course narrative as students “travel the globe” in search of a missing scientist.
+In this rigorous, project-based curriculum, students dive deep into programming concepts while collaborating to solve a series of socially relevant challenges.
 This curriculum immerses students in Java programming topics (e.g., abstraction, algorithms, data structures, object-oriented programming) and prepares students for advanced college coursework and potential career pathways in computer science.
 Upon completion of this course, students may opt to take the AP Computer Science A exam.

 • Engineering Design and Analysis Advanced